Skip to content

 Be Clear and Direct

-Offer Alternatives (If Comfortable)
+Offer Alternatives (If You Want To)

-Overcoming the Guilt and Fear
+Working Through Guilt and Fear

 TAKE THE FIRST STEP TOWARD HEALING